-In April of this year I spent some time in Tarawa, this site the capital of Kiribati, sickness researching a story on Pacific Islands and sea-level rise for a National Geographic special issue on climate change.
-Much of the content of that issue, pharm on sale in November, is now available online, including my Kiribati story.
+In April of this year I spent some time in Tarawa, the capital of Kiribati, researching a story on Pacific Islands and sea-level rise for a National Geographic special issue on climate change.
+Much of the content of that issue, on sale in November, is now available online, including my Kiribati story.

 When a story, long in the production works, finally sees the light of day (or the light of a computer screen) it brings a flood of memories of people met, places seen, food eaten (sand worms!) and all the many experiences that a writer gathers up, like a fishing boat trolling through rich seas.

 Fishing is a fact of daily life in Kiribati, of course.
 I remember standing in the check-in queue at Nadi airport, in Fiji, en route to Tarawa, and striking up a conversation with a Kiribati man who was getting boxes of kava root weighed, to see how many he could include in his luggage allowance.
 (Finely ground kava root, mixed with water, is a mild intoxicant that looks like mud and tastes like cardboard, and is hugely popular among Kiribati men, who down vats of the stuff every night while listening to karaoke at kava bars.)

 I asked the man if he was a fisherman.
 He looked at me quizzically as if not quite grasping the word.